nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### <a id="clr"></a>Clearing all tasks : `clr`
 Format: `clr`

 Tasks can easily become obsolete and checking off tasks individually can be quite a hassle.
-The Clear command will help you to remove all selected tasks and can be accessed by typing the following:
+The Clear command will help you to remove all tasks and can be accessed by typing the following:

 > clr [DATE]

-Adding the date in the command line  is optional and by default it will clear the tasks that were scheduled today.
-By including the date, this will enable you to clear tasks from other days as well.
+Adding the date in the command line is optional and by default it will clear the whole task list.
+By including the date, this will enable you to clear tasks from specific dates.

 > Please ensure that the tasks are the ones that you want to clear before initiating the Clear Command.